 |Eggman||Deem Bristow||Chikao Otsuka|

-The game features only one voice track in the cartridge and according to the regional version, due to size constraints.
-The Western versions have the English voice language whereas the Japanese version has the Japanese one, while the text language is entirely multi-lingual and manually selectionable in all regional versions.
+Due to size constraints, the game features only one voice track on the cartridge, depending on the region.
+Western versions have English-language voices while the Japanese version contains Japanese-language voices of the main cast.
+The in-game text is entirely multi-lingual and is manually selectionable in all versions.

 Created by Sonic Team™

 Producer: Kouichi Sakita